As a parent, feeling confident in the safety of your child or children at the school they attend is extremely important.

 What plans are in place to help kids stay safe?

 How can I talk to my child or respond to their questions or anxiety about school safety?

-While "school safety" is a broad term with various applications within every school, the information in this article can help parents learn about actions schools across the country are taking to make themselves safer and better prepared for an emergency.
+"School safety" is a broad term with various applications within every school.
+The information in this article can help parents learn about actions schools may be taking to make themselves safer and better prepared for an emergency or crisis.

 Every school has its own standards for parental involvement in school safety threats.
 To prevent possibly risking the safety of your child and their classmates, it is important for parents to understand what the school and local law enforcement require of them during these emergency situations.

 Misinformation can easily spread if a crisis situation occurs at your child's school.
 Because of this, it is the responsibility of the school staff to provide parents with timely information on the status of their child's safety.
 For example, some schools have an emergency communication system in place that notify parents via email, voice, and text messages.
 Schools typically inform parents of any unusual situation that demands one of the protocols listed above.
 However, they may not provide prior notice of drills.

 At the beginning of the school year, parents can

 Review with their child the